AguaClara/beautiful-jekyll/README.md

     Note you may need to add `--host 0.0.0.0` after `bundle exec jekyll serve` to get the site to server correctly.
 4. View your website at <http://localhost:4000>.

-Disclaimer: I personally am NOT using local development so I don't know much about running Jekyll locally.
-If you follow this route, please don't ask me questions because unfortunately I honestly won't be able to help!

-Aditionally, if you choose to deploy Jekyll using a local ruby installation, you can tell Jekyll to automatically categorize your blog posts by tags.
-You just need to set `link-tags: true` in `_config.yml`.
-Jekyll will then generate a new page for each unique tag which lists all of the posts that belong to that tag.

 ## FAQ

-Beautiful Jekyll is actively used by thousands of people with wildly varying degrees of competency, so it's impossible to answer all the questions that may arise.
-Below are answers to a few very common questions.
-Most questions that I get asked are not directly related to this theme, and instead are more general questions about Jekyll or web development.
-Many such questions can be answered by reading the [Jekyll documentation](http://jekyllrb.com/) or simply by Googling.

 #### How do I change the number of posts per page OR the colour of the navigation bar OR the image in the navigation bar OR ...?